 Online check-in process:

 2. Insert first and last name(s) as they are in the ticket, including any possible spaces between parts of the name.

-Insert all additional name elements, such as JR/SR/DR/PROF, but do not insert MR/MS/MRS elements.
+Also insert all additional name elements, such as JR/SR/DR/PROF, after the first name but do NOT insert MR/MS/MRS elements.
 You can use both small as well as capital letters.

 In the Booking Reference field insert the GDS or W2 record locator consisting of six digits.
 You can also use the 13 digits ticket number instead, if needed, without hyphen.

 3. Click on “Login”.
 If all data is correct and the segment is subject to check-in, a new page will open with a “Check-in” button that is actively displayed.